Delicious Sugar-Free (or Low-Sugar) Cookies

 My most recent cookie experiment is these Low-Sugar and Flourless Chocolate Coconut Drops with Almonds, and these are gluten-free.

-I hope those of you who are limiting your sugar at this very sugar-saturated time of year will enjoy trying one of my low-sugar or sugar-free cookie options!
-And if you're a blogger who has made a successful cookie that's sugar-free or low in sugar, feel free to share those recipe links in the comments.
+I hope those of you who are limiting your sugar will enjoy trying one of my sugar-free or low-sugar cookie options!
+And if you’re a blogger who has made a successful cookie that’s sugar-free or low in sugar, feel free to share those recipe links in the comments.